Frequently Asked Questions

 A: For shoots with little ones, an extra change of clothing for them is recommended, and, possibly a change for you too if it involves a cake smash!
 If we are going to be shooting outside in the summer, be sure to pack sunscreen, water, and insect repellant.
 Snacks and drinks for the kiddos is recommended too.

-Q: I know what kind of look I want but I’m not sure what locations to achieve it, can you suggest options?
+Q: I know what kind of look I want but I'm not sure what locations will achieve it, can you suggest options?

 A: You bet!
 Let me know what you have in mind and I will be happy to work with you to find the perfect location.
 I have a lot of gems that I use frequently, and I am always scouting new locations as well.

 Q: What should we do to prepare for the session?

 A: Do whatever you need to do to look and feel your best.
 If you feel good, it will show in your pictures.
 Try and get a good night's sleep beforehand, and don't be too nervous!
 It will be fun, I promise.

 Q: If it rains, do you have a studio to shoot at?

 A: I do, but usually what happens is that we would reschedule.
 Studio photos are a very different look than outdoor photos and if you have your heart set on an outdoor shoot an indoor one won't cut it and it is easiest to reschedule.
 Same goes for crazy wind or snow.